 The Logical Fallacy of Popularity

 This argument is so well known to be false that it is categorized as a logical fallacy.
 Specifically, it is a logical fallacy of “argument by number.”
-That is, if a lot of people believe something to be accurate, it must, therefore, be true.
+If a lot of people believe something to be accurate, it must, therefore, be true.
 It leaves out the very obvious alternative that those people might be either deluded or misinformed.
 Wikipedia explains it as the following:

 “This type of argument is known by several names, including appeal to the masses, appeal to belief, appeal to the majority, social justice, appeal to democracy, appeal to popularity, argument by consensus, consensus fallacy, authority of the many, bandwagon fallacy, vox populi, and in Latin as argumentum ad numerum (“appeal to the number”), fickle crowd syndrome, and consensus gentium (“agreement of the clans”).
 It is also the basis of a number of social phenomena, including communal reinforcement and the bandwagon effect.”

-This type of argument should be a concern to anyone using Gartner’s opinions (what Gartner calls its research in court documents) because the fallacy of argument by number is primarily used by those that have no evidence to provide.
+This type of argument should concern anyone using Gartner’s opinions (what Gartner calls its research in court documents) because the fallacy of argument by number is primarily used by those that have no evidence to provide.

 The second problem with Hall’s statement begins before one even gets to the argument by number.
-And that is that many people, both in the user community, but particularly in the vendor community, question Gartner’s objectivity. (therefore, Hall was able to cram two falsehoods into a single sentence which only had 22 words in it.)
-Gartner has been sued by vendors likes ZL Technologies and NetScout.
+And that is that many people, both in the user community but particularly in the vendor community, question Gartner’s objectivity. (therefore, Hall was able to cram two falsehoods into a single sentence which only had 22 words in it.)
+Vendors have sued Gartner likes ZL Technologies and NetScout.
 Yet, in Hall’s statement, the concept is that Gartner’s objectivity is never questioned.